Jeraross/Jeraross/README.md

 - 🌱 On the way of learning *Artificial Inteligence* and *Data Science*.
 - 🎓 currently a Computer Science student at CESAR School
 - 📫 You can mail me at jerinha2006@gmail.com
-- ⚡ My hobbies are playing games and doing/watching sports!

 <br />